pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 ## <a id="features"></a>Features

 * Tekton is leveraged as the orchestrator of the scan to align with overall Tanzu Application Platform usage of Tekton for multi-step activities.
-* New Scans are defined as CRDs that represent specific scanners (e.g. GrypeImageScan).
+* New Scans are defined as CRDs that represent specific scanners (e.g. GrypeImageVulnerabilityScan).
 Mapping logic turns the domain-specific spec into a Tekton PipelineRun.
 * CycloneDX-formatted scan results are pushed to an OCI registry for long-term storage.

 ## <a id="Capability Gaps"></a>Capability Gaps